Flee-Time/F_Light/README.md

 * At its current stage of development, the project has made significant progress on the UI implementation.
 The RF section and the SD Card & FileSystem support, is currently in progress and being actively worked on.

+* Currently my internship and university is starting so i wont be able to update this repo as much as i do.
+There will still be updates but much less frequent.

 ## Key Features

 * **433MHz Communication:** The device is designed to work within the 433MHz frequency range, enabling it to interact with a variety of radio devices operating on this frequency.